starburstdata/ih-hackathon-2025/examples/agents_ux/video_games_sales_assistant_with_amazon_bedrock_agents/amplify-video-games-sales-assistant-sample/README.md

 # Front-End Implementation - Integrating Amazon Bedrock Agent with a Ready-to-Use Data Analyst Assistant Application

-This tutorial guides you through setting up a React front-end application that integrates with your Amazon Bedrock Agent, creating a Data Analyst Assistant for Video Game Sales.
+This tutorial guides you through setting up a React Web application that integrates with your Amazon Bedrock Agent, creating a Data Analyst Assistant for Video Game Sales.

 ## Overview